 While editing the template, you’ll want to tell your visitors that your content is for subscribers only, and entice them to sign up to your newsletter so that they can read the rest of the content.

-Step 3: Set Up Content Lock
+Step 3: Set Up Your Content Lock

 Now you’ll need to hide the content of the page in which you’re going to add the inline optin form.

-To configure content blocking for your optin, click the Inline Settings tab in the left menu of the campaign builder:
+To configure content blocking for your optin, click the Inline Settings tab in the left-hand side menu of the campaign builder:

-- Obfuscation – Blurs out the text below the optin.
+- Obfuscation: Blurs out the text below the optin

-- Removal – Removes the text completely below the optin.
+- Removal: Removes the text completely below the optin

 You can select the most appropriate one for your content upgrade.
 Once you’re done, it’s time to embed it in your blog post or content area.